The Black Pits of Luna: Synopsis

 The short story is told from the viewpoint of Dick Logan, a Boy Scout who has accompanied his father on a business trip to the Moon alongside his mother and little brother, "Baby Darling".
 They're encouraged to visit the Black Pits of Luna on the back side of the Moon, however upon arriving they are told that the tour is too dangerous for small children.
 Unwilling to deny their "Baby Darling", the parents raise a fuss until they are permitted to use a small space suit that had been special ordered for an elite's daughter.
-Dick is instructed to watch over his brother, however once on the tour he quickly becomes enthralled by the Black Pits' landscape and history.
+Dick is instructed to watch over his brother, but once on the tour he quickly becomes enthralled by the Black Pits' landscape and history.

 As the tour comes to an end the family discovers that Baby Darling has wandered off.
 Searches are made for the child, however no one is able to locate the boy, who is at risk of running out of oxygen.
 Dick volunteers to help and quickly realizes that his brother would see the Pits as an excellent place to play hide-and-seek.
 He searches several locations matching his brother's favorite hiding spots, using his size to access spaces that grown men would be too big to search.
 He eventually succeeds in finding his brother, who has passed out in a small crevice.
 The short ends with the parents swearing to never return to the Moon while Dick himself plans on eventually returning.